 Amazon Polly supports Speech Synthesis Markup Language (SSML), a W3C standard, XML-based markup language for speech synthesis applications, and supports common SSML tags for phrasing, emphasis, and intonation.
+Custom Amazon SSML tags provide unique options, such as the ability to make certain voices speak in a Newscaster speaking style.
 This flexibility helps you create lifelike speech that will attract and hold the attention of your audience.

 To learn more, visit the Amazon Polly documentation on SSML tags.